Instrumentation & Testing

 Research foci

-• GaN or SiC transistor-based converter modules with very high switching frequencies to achieve maximum possible signal dynamics
+• GaN and SiC transistor-based converter modules with very high switching frequencies for achieving maximum possible signal dynamics

-• Powerful multi-processor system-on-chip control boards for driving high frequent switched power electronics
+• High-performance multi-processor system-on-chip control boards for controlling high-frequent switching power electronics

 • Model-based software development (automated workflow for FPGA and processor programming)